Review by Gary Tooze

 have matured (or digressed?).
 Or, it is

-quite possible that watching this blu-ray
+quite possible that watching the grander

-sold me to a higher level than previous.
+Blu-ray, sold me to a higher level than previous.

-featurette in the supplements, helped
+Of course the featurette in the

-improve my appreciation of the film and
+appreciation of the film and I had much

-the film.
+kids).
 So, that sounds like a

 recommendation.